 As the world's largest nonprofit funder of Alzheimer's research, the Alzheimer's Association is committed to accelerating the global effort to eliminate Alzheimer's and all other dementia.
 We have undertaken a multitude of diverse research initiatives working toward methods of treatment, prevention and, ultimately, a cure.
 Below are just a few of these initiatives.

 The Alzheimer's Association funds independent researchers worldwide through our International Research Grant Program.
-Currently, the Association is investing over $310 million in more than 950 projects in 48 countries.
+The Association currently has more than $360 million invested in over 1,000 active projects in 53 countries spanning six continents.
 Our grants have funded some of the most instrumental research in Alzheimer's and dementia science.

 We fund investigations across the spectrum of dementia science, including projects that: